Upcoming Events

 6:00 pm–8:00 pm

-This program is organized in collaboration with the Ain’t I A Woman Campaign and Art Against Displacement.
+This program was organized in collaboration with the Ain’t I A Woman Campaign and Art Against Displacement.
 Follow the Ain’t I A Woman Campaign on social media for updates on the fight to end the 24-hour workday: @aiwcampaign

 Zishun Ning is a filmmaker and community organizer.
 His documentaries expose the racism and super-exploitation immigrant workers face, and depict workers’ resilience and determination as they organize to fight back.
 His works have been shown in major social justice and Asian American film festivals.
 His most recent film, For Whom the Alarm Sounds, won the Audience Award at the DC Asian Pacific American Film Festival.